-In my case, the deep cycle RV batteries I use allow me to save fuel and adjust my generator usage, especially during the winter when I want to winterize my pop up camper and visit my brother in Nebraska.
-That’s why having the best deep cycle RV battery is a must and key to staying within budget and even making a difference.
+In my case, the deep cycle RV batteries I use allow me to save fuel and adjust my generator usage, especially during the winter when I want to winterize my pop-up camper and visit my brother in Nebraska.
+That’s why having the best deep-cycle RV battery is a must and key to staying within budget and even making a difference.

 In a starter battery, 300 to 600 amperes are drawn in about 3 to 5 seconds.
 Starting from a 100% charged starter battery, the energy consumption we have made does not exceed 5%.
 Why do we use deep cycle batteries instead of starter batteries in the RV?
-Because we are looking to have power for a longer period of time, not just for a few seconds.
+Because we are looking to have power for a longer period, not just for a few seconds.
 So, for example, with a 65-amp battery to light the camper, we take 3 amps over 10 hours.
-To do something like this we use batteries for RV that are denominated of the deep cycle since they admit to being discharged in 90 %.
+To do something like this, we use batteries for RV that are denominated of the deep cycle since they admit to being discharged in 90 %.

 Rated Capacity of a Deep Cycle RV Battery